 The Royal Standard in the 1960s.
 A second-generation Watkins tied house which replaced an earlier Victorian Public House on this site originally called 'The Rifleman', but then changed to The Royal Standard.
 The pub as shown here was the last to be built in Westerham and the second to be closed in the town in living memory.

 The Crown Beerhouse opposite New Street.
-A tied house to Reid & Co's brewery which would be absorbed into the Watney brewing empire in years to follow.
-This photograph dates from the late 1880s when Michael Wood took over from Henry Pope, beerhouse keeper and hairdresser.
+It is thought that this was independent, not a tied house.
+This photograph was taken by local photographer Frederick Benson and dates from circa 1890 when Michael Wood had taken over from Henry Pope, beerhouse keeper and hairdresser.
 The notice above the door reads "Michael Wood Licensed retailer of beer to be drunk on the premises only".

 The Warde Arms Inn circa 1904.
 A popular watering hole on the way to Verralls Corner.
 Standing outside the Inn is 'The Pride of Westerham', one of several coaches operated by the publican John Townsend who was a gentleman farmer at Covers Farm and also proprietor of a coaching and carting business near the railway station.

 Black Eagle Brewery Tap publican John Francis and friends outside The General Wolfe Inn 1898, on their way to the races on Derby day.
 Note the company trading title above the window as Ben Bushell had yet to clinch the deal of takeover of Smiths brewery at Blighs in Sevenoaks.
 In 1904 the Company would become 'Bushell, Watkins and Smith Co.
 Ltd'.